Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic05/topic5_part3_feature_importance.md

 <img src="../../_static/img/credit_scoring_toy_tree_english.png" align='center'>

 In the case of many decision trees or a random forest, the closer the mean position of a feature over all the trees to the root, the more significant it is for a given classification or regression problem.
-Gains in the splitting criterion, such as the *Gini impurity*, obtained at each optimal split in every tree is a measure of importance that is directly associated with the splitting feature.
+Gains in the splitting criterion, such as *Gini impurity*, obtained at each optimal split in every tree is a measure of importance that is directly associated with the splitting feature.
 The value of this score is distinct for each feature and accumulates over all the trees.

 Let's go a little deeper into the details.